 Most Affordable adidas Running Shoe

-The adidas Adizero SL is adidas’ new daily running shoe and comes through with great value and a smooth ride.
+As mentioned above, the adidas Adizero SL2 is the second iteration of adidas’ versatile daily running shoe and provides great value and a smooth ride.
 The outsole rubber is plentiful and hardly showed any wear during our testing.
-The midsole is Lightstrike with a Lightstrike Pro puck in the forefoot.
-That setup offers just enough plushness up front to feel good for 8-10 miles.
-The midsole geometry and the upper mimic adidas’ race day Adios Pro 3 allowing the Adizero SL to be a great everyday complement to what you’re wearing on race day.
+The midsole is Lightstrike with a full length Lightstrike Pro insert.
+That setup offers just enough plushness to feel good for 8-10 miles and enough bounce to go uptempo when needed.

 Best adidas Stability Running Shoe